 A formal procurement procedure (release of an RFP, proposals received, scored, vendor selected, contract awarded and executed) has been completed.
 The vendor for this project is Boopsie, which has developed a similar project for the State of Virginia, and which has both the King County Library System and Seattle Public Library as current customers in Washington.

-The app features will include:
+The app features include:

 - Library Locator, including hours of operation;

 - Catalog Search using mobile-specific Smart Prefix Search (desktop search approach also possible);

 - BookLook (scan ISBN numbers to check availability in library);